directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson47.md

 It's as if she can't hide her reaction to whatever she's just heard.<br/>
 The spotlight seems to be focused on her astonished face, and given how over-the-top her gestures are, this is likely a staged scene.<br/>
 It could be a theatrical performance or perhaps a stock photo shoot.<br/>
-The image seems designed to humorously capture the idea of being shocked by overheard gossip.<br/>
+The picture seems curated to humorously capture the expression of shock at overhearing gossip.<br/>
 <br/>
-(117 words)
+(116 words)
 {{</card>}}